Jsox/incremental-static-regeneration-for-any-data/README.md

 The purpose of this script is to immediately and very quickly (a few milliseconds) return result of execution slow functions from cache and update the data in the cache **after** the data is returned.

 For example, you have `fetch`, the request is executed for 200 milliseconds and each client waits for data to load, although the data is updated once an hour.
 This script, after the first execution, caches the data and returns the result of the previous execution in ~5 milliseconds.
-This is similar to revalidation of static data in recent versions next.js.
+This is similar to getStaticProps ISR revalidate in recent versions next.js.

 ## Installation